alexbain/btc-box/README.md

 ./provision.sh
 ```

-When this is complete, open a web browser to your server's IP and you'll be able to see realtime analytics of the box displayed via Kibana.
-Visit port 3000 to explore the blockchain based on a local database using Insight.
+When this is complete, open a web browser to your server's IP and you'll be able to see realtime analytics of the box and the bitcoin network displayed via Kibana.
+You an also explore the blockchain using an indexed database on port 3000.
+Insight exposes a RESTful API you may want to use for any bitcoin/blockchain applications you want to create.
+If you want to load a sensible dashboard for Kibana - I have used [btc-box-dashboard](https://gist.github.com/alexbain/18f83ac40a1369224173) before.

 More to come.